futurebass121/OSRS-RuneLite-Humanlike-Clicker/README.md

 5. Put your mouse where you want the script to click (like the obstacle or the knight).
 6. Run the script.
 7. Set your hotkey in the GUI (default: CapsLock).
-8. Mess with the humanization sliders if you want.
+8. Adjust the humanization sliders and inputs if you want.
 9. Press your hotkey to start/stop.

 **Tip:**